 This story is the first in a series on trends shaping the U.S. waste and recycling industry in 2022.
-Join us for a live event on Feb.
-10 to hear more from the Waste Dive team and recycling experts about what to watch for this year.

 In an increasingly unpredictable world and an ever-changing industry, it can be hard to guess what’s coming next.
 Instead, Waste Dive’s editors are continuing the annual tradition of sharing the questions that are on our minds heading into a new year.

 From M&A to recycling policy to workforce issues and much more, we’ll be tracking many themes throughout 2022.
 We invite you to share your thoughts on these questions, or questions of your own, via email at email@example.com.
 Please also join us for a live, virtual event on Feb.
 10 to engage with the Waste Dive team directly about how we’re approaching 2022 coverage and to hear from top recycling experts.

 Can anything affect the outsized amount of M&A and private equity investment in 2022?

 Acquisitions are a fact of life for the modern U.S. waste industry, dating back to the high-flying wave of agglomeration its first public companies led in the 1970s and continuing over multiple cycles since.
 Most recently, the Trump administration’s tax cuts and speculation that Democrats could make tax changes of their own are among the factors that may be fueling a new wave of activity.
 The pandemic has played its own role by exacerbating the evergreen issues smaller operators face around labor, capital requirements, succession planning and overall fatigue from the stress of running a business.